 Creating Shared Understanding

 When teams apply codes consistently, data becomes more reliable across sites and functions.
+This is the foundation of data consistency — a prerequisite for any meaningful trend analysis.

 How This Supports Reliability